Yves-François Blanchet: Leader of the Bloc Québécois (2018–present)

 On November 26, 2018, Blanchet announced his candidacy for the leadership of the Bloc Québécois.
 As no other candidate had entered the race by the time nominations closed on January 15, 2019, Blanchet was officially acclaimed leader on January 17, 2019.

 Ahead of the 2019 federal election, BQ polling numbers rose to alignment towards those of the popular François Legault-led Coalition Avenir Québec (CAQ) provincial government.
 Blanchet won his seat of Beloeil—Chambly.
 Under Blanchet's leadership, the BQ increased its number of seats from 10 in 2015, to 32 seats in 2019, both overtaking the NDP to become the third-largest party in Canada and regaining official party status.

 In the 2021 snap federal election, the Bloc Québécois led by Blanchet won 32 seats, unchanged from the prior election.

 The Bloc Québécois held a leadership confidence vote in May 2023.
 Blanchet won 97 per cent of the vote.

 According to most opinion polls, Blanchet entered the 2025 federal election in a weaker position than in 2021.
 This was credited to rising Canadian nationalism among the electorate following the 2025 United States trade war with Canada and Mexico.
 At the election, Blanchet retained his seat, while the BQ lost seats and decreased in the popular vote.
 Much of its support went to the governing Liberals.

 Personal life

 Blanchet married and is now separated from Nancy Déziel.
+At the time of the 2025 Canadian federal election, he lived in Pointe-des-Cascades.